 Within the two options of Business and Enterprise, there are three tiers.

-Which means you actually have a choice of six plans.
+This means you actually have a choice of six plans.

 Microsoft 365 Apps for Business Plans

-At this stage, it’s also worth mentioning Microsoft 365 Apps for Business was formerly known as Office 365 Business.
+Microsoft 365 Apps for Business was formerly known as Office 365 Business.
 That was until Microsoft embarked on a rebrand in early 2020.
 The company said the changes were made to represent ‘our vision for the future of Microsoft productivity tools – an integrated set of apps and services that puts artificial intelligence (AI) and other cutting-edge innovations to work for you.’

 Today, these changes mean you can choose from Basic (formerly Office 365 Business Essentials), Standard (formerly Office 365 Business), and Premium (formerly Office 365 Business Premium).